zephyrproject-rtos/zephyr/doc/services/virtualization/ivshmem.rst

 This is made possible by exposing a shared memory among parties via a feature called ivshmem, which stands for inter-VM Shared Memory.

-The Two types are supported: a plain shared memory (ivshmem-plain) or a shared memory with the ability for a VM to generate an interruption on another, and thus to be interrupted as well itself (ivshmem-doorbell).
+The two types are supported: a plain shared memory (ivshmem-plain) or a shared memory with the ability for a VM to generate an interruption on another, and thus to be interrupted as well itself (ivshmem-doorbell).